morose-9816/Churning_data_ANN/README.md

 Multivariate statistical classification technique

-using Aritifical Neural Networks(ANN) to identify the problem behind unsual churn rates in a bank.
+by training a Aritifical Neural Networks(ANN) to identify the problem behind unsual churn rates in a bank.

 Problem : A Dataset consisting of 10,000 customers to identify the problem behind unusual churn rates.

           It included customer's credit score, geography, salaries, tenure, no. of products they possess,etc